Learning Adaptive Classifiers Synthesis for Generalized Few-Shot Learning: Method

 \subsection{Unified Learning of Few-Shot and Many-Shot Classifiers}

-In addition to transferring knowledge from \textsc{seen} to \textsc{unseen} classes as in FSL, in generalized few-shot learning, the few-shot classifiers is required to do well when used in conjunction with many-shot classifiers.
-Suppose we have sampled a $K$-shot $N$-way few-shot learning task $\calD^{\;\calU}_{\mathbf{train}}$, which contains $|\calU|$ visual \textsc{unseen} categories, a GFSL classifier $f$ should have a low expected error as in Eq.~\ref{eq:generalized_meta_obj}.
-The set of ``class discriptors'' $\U$ of a classifier is a set of vectors summarizes the characteristic of its target classes.
-For the \textsc{seen} classes $\calS$, we set its token as the union of the weight vectors in the many-shot classifiers $\U_{\calS} = \{\U_s\}_{s\in\calS}$ (\ie., the liner classifier over the embedding function $\phi(\cdot)$).
-Then, for each task, the classifier $f$ predicts a test instance in $\calD^{\;\calS\cup\calU}_{\mathbf{test}}$ towards \emph{both} tail classes $\calU$ and head classes $\calS$.
-In other words, based on $\calD^{\;\calU}_{\mathbf{train}}$ and the token set of the many-shot classifier $\U_{\calS}$, a randomly sampled instance in $\calS\cup\calU$ should be effectively predicted.
-In summary, a GFSL classifier generalizes its joint prediction ability to $\calS\cup\calU$ given $\calD^{\;\calU}_{\mathbf{train}}$ and $\U_{\calS}$ during inference.
+In the GFSL, few-shot classifiers are required to classify images together with many-shot classifiers.
+Suppose we have sampled a $K$-shot $N$-way few-shot learning task $\calD^{\;\calU}_{\mathbf{train}}$, which contains $|\calU|$ visual \textsc{unseen} categories, a GFSL classifier $f$ should have a low expected error as in Eq.~\ref{eq:gfsl_obj}.
+Specifically, as aforementioned in \S~\ref{composition}, we use the neural dictionary to implement the joint classifier $f\left(\vx_j; \mathcal{D}^{\;\calU}_{\mathbf{train}}, \mathbf{\Theta}_{\calS}\right)$ via either \castle or \acastle.
+Then the classifier $f$ predicts a test example in $\calD^{\;\calS\;\cup\;\calU}_{\mathbf{test}}$ as \emph{both} tail classes $\calU$ and head classes $\calS$.
+However, since we have no access to the \textsc{unseen} classes $\calU$, the learning can only happen on the data from \textsc{seen} classes $\calS$.
+Similar to the meta-learning procedure of standard FSL, we can simulate the learning situation of generalized few-shot learning using the data from the \textsc{seen} categories $\calS$, to mimic both head and tail classes.

-\textbf{Neural dictionary for classifier synthesis.} We use neural dictionary to implement the joint prediction $f\left(\x_j; \mathcal{D}^{\;\calU}_{\mathbf{train}}, \U_{\calS}\right)$ in Eq.~\ref{eq:generalized_meta_obj}.
-A neural dictionary is a module with a set of neural bases $\mathcal{B}$, which represents its input as a weighted combination of those bases based on their similarities.
-To classify an instance during inference, the neural dictionary takes partial or both of the limited tail instances $\mathcal{D}^{\;\calU}_{\mathbf{train}}$ and the context of the \textsc{seen} classifiers token set $\U_{\calS}$ into account, and synthesizes the classifier for the corresponding classes with $\mathcal{B}$.
-The details of the neural dictionary will be described in the next subsection.

-\textbf{Unified learning objective.} {\acastle} and its variants learn a generalizable GFSL classifier via training on the \textsc{seen} class set $\calS$.
-We sample a ``fake'' $K$-shot $N$-way few-shot task from $\calS$, which contains categories $\calC$.
-Given the ``fake'' few-shot task, we treat the remaining $\calS-\calC$ classes as the ``fake'' head classes, whose corresponding many-shot classifier token set is ${\U}_{\calS - \calC}$.
-Then the GFSL model needs to build a classifier targets any instance in $\calC \cup (\calS - \calC)$.
-As mentioned before, we \emph{synthesize} both the few-shot classifiers for $\calC$ by $\W_\calC = \{\;\w_c \mid c \in \calC\;\}$ and the many-shot classifier $\hat{\U}_{\calS - \calC} = \{\;\hat{\U}_c \mid c \in \calS - \calC\;\}$ with a neural dictionary, so that the composition of one classifier will consider the context of others.